owagner/logic4mqtt/README.md

 It uses Java's generalized scripting interface (JSR-223) so scripts can be implemented in any script language supported by this interface.
-By default, the JVM ships with a Javascript scripting engine (Rhino with Java 7, Nashorn with Java 8), but a variety of other interfaces is available for languages like Groovy, Jython etc.
+By default, the JVM ships with a Javascript scripting engine (Rhino with Java 7, Nashorn with Java 8), but a variety of other interfaces is available for languages like Groovy, Jython and others.

 Dependencies